User Guide

 Power distribution by race

-Tactical Insights: Examining the power distribution can offer tactical insights into the athlete's performance during the race.
-Coaches and athletes can identify sections where power output needs improvement or where specific race strategies may be beneficial.
+3. Tactical Insights: Examining power distribution offers tactical insights into performance.
+Coaches and athletes can identify areas for improvement and develop specific race strategies.

-Race Strategy Optimization: Analyzing the power distribution can aid in optimizing race strategies.
-Athletes can plan their efforts, conserve energy when needed, and strategically use power surges to their advantage.
+4. Race Strategy Optimization: Analyzing power distribution helps in optimizing race strategies.
+Athletes can plan efforts, conserve energy, and strategically use power surges.

 Power & Heart Rate Distribution